Marketing BA (Hons)

 Marketing is one of the most challenging, fast-moving and exciting disciplines in the world of business.
 Our Marketing degree has a theoretical focus that is combined with practical examples of how companies apply the theory on a day-to-day basis, meaning that what you learn is not only academically sound but also rooted in the realities of today’s dynamic marketplace.

 The degree is accredited by the Chartered Institute of Marketing (CIM) under their CIM Accredited Degree programme.
 This means that our graduates will receive significant exemptions from the institute’s professional membership examinations.
 It has been designed so that you learn from research-active staff while at the same time being mentored and given masterclasses by industry leaders.
-Marketing focuses on a wide range of organisations, from SMEs to global multinational organisations, and we are working towards closer interaction with the Chartered Institute of Marketing (CIM).
-Studying a comprehensive view of the marketing world prepares you for a career in organisations of any type and size.
+Marketing focuses on a wide range of organisations, from SMEs to global multinational organisations and across all sectors.
+Studying such a comprehensive view of the marketing world prepares you for a career in organisations of any type and size.

 If you study Marketing as a Single Honours degree, in your first year of study there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 If you study Marketing as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to 5 teaching hours in your second and third years.
 On top of teaching hours, you are also expected to spend approximately 15 hours studying independently each week.
 This could include additional research and reading, attendance at guest lectures and industry related events, preparation or completion of set tasks for taught sessions, revision for exams, work for your assessments and participation in group work.

 You will have a number of assessments throughout your studies, including multiple choice exams, group presentations and reports, individual academic reports, and written exams.
 The assessments have been designed to develop your knowledge and skills in multiple ways and provide experience of gaining key skills needed in the competitive world of business.
 Written feedback will be given to you within four working weeks of the deadline for submission of coursework.